Student Information and Resources

 • Once all documentation and accommodations have been discussed, you will be

-provided with a letter, which describes your accommodation(s).
+provided with a letter that describes your accommodation(s).
 You will hand-deliver

 this letter to your instructor to develop a method of open communication and advocate